websight-io/docs/docs/docs/developers/deployment/kubernetes/index.md

 !!! info ""

-    Digital Ocean does **not** support `persistent volumes` with the `ReadWriteMany` access mode.
-For purposes of simplicity, we'll create a single-node Kubernetes cluster to work with the `ReadWiteOnce` access mode.
+    Digital Ocean does **not** support `persistent volumes` with `ReadWriteMany` access mode.
+For simplicity sake, we create a single node Kubernetes cluster to work with `ReadWriteOnce` access mode.

 1. Start by [Authenticating `doctl` with an API token](https://docs.digitalocean.com/reference/doctl/how-to/install/).
 Set API token scopes as follows: `Read` and `Write`
 2. [Create a Kubernetes cluster](https://docs.digitalocean.com/products/kubernetes/how-to/create-clusters/) using the Control Panel with the following options: